Synthetixio/synthetix/docs/contracts/Depot.md

 Assumes that the Synth price is worth US\$1.
 So: a) this will only work with `sUSD`. b) there's a profit opportunity if the `sUSD` is off its peg.

+!!! note
-NOTE: Some of this code is lifted verbatim from the old EtherNomin code, but this isn't indicated in the licence header.
+    Some of this code is lifted verbatim from the old `EtherNomin` code, but this isn't indicated in the licence header.

 ## Inherited Contracts